Pppp1116/content-license-policy/README.md

 The Owner may update or modify this Policy from time to time.
 Significant changes may be announced in this repository and/or in the Official Discord **“The PCs Secret”**.

 - New Content published after an update is subject to the updated Policy.
-- Previously distributed Content remains governed by the Policy that was in effect at the time of its distribution, unless otherwise stated.
+- Previously published Content remains governed by the Policy that was in effect at the time it was first made publicly available, unless the Owner expressly states otherwise in writing.

 ---